 01 of 10

 “Praise the lard, pass the biscuits,” as the Southern saying goes.
-Made from the rendered fat of a pig, it is used in both cooking and baking.
+Made from the rendered fat of a pig, lard is used in both cooking and baking.
 With a long shelf life, the richness compared to other fats contributes to fluffier biscuits and flakier pie crusts.
 To substitute lard for butter in a baking recipe, reduce the amount by one-fourth.

 02 of 10

 Because of the copious frying needs of the soul food kitchen, canola oil needs to be on hand at all times.
 Canola oil, made from the rapeseed, is a superior choice to other oils due to its lower amount of saturated fat and its high smoking point.
-Since deep frying requires a very high heat, it’s important to use an oil like canola that won’t break down under the extreme temperature demands.
+Since deep-frying requires very high heat, it’s important to use an oil like canola that won’t break down under the extreme temperature demands.

 03 of 10